The accredited course you need to understand stroke and arthritis and the medicines used to treat these conditions.

 This course is:

-- Accredited by the Royal Pharmaceutical Society
+- Accredited by CPD

 - Developed and presented by qualified Pharmacist trainers